Manoj-Sh-AI/ADSD_python_lecture/README.md

 # ADSD_python_lecture

+## Lecture 1

-This is test repo for learning purposes
+This is test repo for learning purposes.
+This will be removed soon!!